top of page

 The "Catch-22" of Human Performance

-Your muscles only store enough "pre-made" ATP to power about 2 to 4 seconds of maximum effort work.
+Here is the catch: Your muscles only store enough "pre-made" ATP to power about 2 to 4 seconds of maximum effort work.

 And luckily for us it does this almost instantly, by grabbing a spare thing a spare (phosphate) from somewhere else and re-attaching it.